Pentabyteman/PyBot/README.md

-# PyBot v1.1.0
+# PyBot v1.1.2

 *******
-UPDATE: This is the first official release.
-Please report bugs to the Issue tab
+UPDATE: This version features major bug fixes.
+Be sure to allways download thr latest version
 *******

 Important Notice: It is vital to have the latest Python (3.5.4) installed, as well as pygame v1.9 and the time module.